meilisearch/multimedia-commons-meilisearch-uploader/README.md

 # Multimedia Commons Meilisearch Uploader

-A high-performance Rust application that recursively reads images from an S3 bucket, filters out monocolor images, and uploads them to Meilisearch in batches with full parallelization.
+A high-performance Rust application that streams images from an S3 bucket, filters out monocolor images, and uploads them to Meilisearch in batches with full parallelization and constant memory usage.

 ## Features

+- **Streaming Architecture**: Memory-efficient streaming of S3 objects without loading all keys into memory
-- **S3 Integration**: Recursively scans S3 buckets using rusty-s3
+- **S3 Integration**: Recursively scans S3 buckets using rusty-s3 with pagination
-- **Image Processing**: Supports JPEG and PNG images with monocolor filtering
+- **Image Processing**: Supports JPEG and PNG images with intelligent monocolor filtering
 - **Parallel Processing**: Fully parallelized downloads and uploads using tokio
 - **Batch Upload**: Intelligent batching with size limits (100MB default)
 - **Retry Logic**: Built-in retry mechanism with exponential backoff
 - **Base64 Encoding**: Converts images to base64 for storage
 - **Configurable**: Command-line options for all parameters
 - **Dry Run Mode**: Test without actually uploading to Meilisearch
+- **Progress Tracking**: Real-time statistics and progress monitoring

 ## Installation